Spain’s deadly border: Justice denied to victims at El Tarajal, Ceuta

 Spain – Pushbacks – Ceuta

-At least 15 dead and many more injured: this is the outcome of a brutal pushback operation by the Spanish Guardia Civil - a paramilitary police force - at the border between Morocco and the Spanish enclave of Ceuta on the beach of El Tarajal.
-ECCHR assisted survivors and witnesses of the events of 6 February 2014 in taking legal proceedings against the Guardia Civil.
+At least 15 dead and many more injured: this was the outcome of a brutal pushback operation on 6 February 2014 by the Spanish Guardia Civil - a paramilitary police force - at the border between Morocco and the Spanish enclave of Ceuta on the beach of El Tarajal.
+ECCHR assisted survivors and witnesses of the events in taking legal proceedings against the Guardia Civil.

-After an interim decision to hold a criminal trial against 16 Guardia Civil officers for gross negligence, manslaugther and failure to provide assistance, the proceedings were closed three times by the investigating judge in Ceuta.
-ECCHR partner lawyer Gonzalo Boye repeatedly and successfully appealed the closures.
+Ten years on, the victims and their families continue to seek justice.
+After an interim decision to hold a criminal trial against 16 Guardia Civil officers, the proceedings were closed three times by the investigating judge in Ceuta.
 In July 2020, the Audiencia Provincial in Cádiz confirmed the decision.
-Spain's Supreme Court finally dismissed the subsequent appeals and archived the case in 2022.
+Spain's Supreme Court dismissed the subsequent appeals and archived the case in 2022.
+Later that year, NGOs and relatives of the deceased filed complaints in front of Spain's Constitutional Court.

 Case

-Nathan was 15 years old when he joined a group of around 400 refugees and migrants attempting to swim across the border between Morocco and the Spanish enclave of Ceuta on 6 February 2014.
-Members of the Guardia Civil responded with batons, rubber bullets and tear gas.
-At least 15 people were killed; many more were seriously injured.
-In addition, 23 people who reached the shoreline were summarily deported to Morocco without any examination of their asylum rights.
+Ludovic N. was 15 years old when he joined a group of around 400 refugees and migrants attempting to cross the border between Morocco and the Spanish enclave of Ceuta on 6 February 2014 at El Tarajal beach.
+While he struggled to keep afloat, holding onto the sea wall border, others were in the water as members of the Guardia Civil fired rubber bullets and tear gas.
+Ludovic N. was beaten on the arm, then apprehended and returned to Morocco through a door in the fence.
+At least 15 people died, many more were seriously injured.
+23 people who reached the shoreline were returned to Morocco without any examination of their asylum rights.

 During the investigations, authorities maintained that the Guardia Civil fired into the water and that none were injured.
 Only after the appearance of extensive video footage and eye-witness testimonies did the Spanish government admit that rubber bullets had been used.
 In March 2019, one of the survivors was able to testify via video conference from Berlin for the first time.
-Later that year, another survivor was prevented from presenting testimony due to unaddressed technical problems at the Spanish court.
+Later that year, Ludovic N., who was represented by ECCHR's partner lawyer, Carsten Gericke, was obstructed from presenting testimony.
 He has never been heard.

 Context